excellalabs/docker-workshop-2/README-Outline.md

     - review readme and go over presenting it and flow
         - clean up readme with deep dive section-offs
     - review flow of exercises, do they build well on each other and do they support the right core concepts?
+        - service before deployment like NP?
+How do exercises with 1 image adding on flow?
 - beef up cli core command examples/exercises
 - backup instructions
     - minikube